w3c/aria-at-automation-driver/README.md

 approximation of an interface that may be exposed directly by screen readers in the future.

+## Contribution Guidelines

+For details on contributing to this project, please refer to the file named `CONTRIBUTING.md`.

 ## License

 Licensed under the terms of the MIT Expat License; the complete text is